Museums Publications Design Competition

 About the Competition

-For more than 25 years, the Alliance has recognized and encouraged excellence in the graphic design of museum publications through the Museum Publications Design Competition, the only national, juried competition of its kind.
+For more than 27 years, the Alliance has recognized and encouraged for superior execution and ingenuity in the graphic design of museum publications through the Museum Publications Design Competition, the only national, juried competition of its kind.
 Winners are chosen for their overall design excellence, creativity and ability to express an institution’s personality, mission or special features.
-The panel of judges includes graphic designers, museum professionals and publishers.
+The panel of judges includes graphic designers, museum professionals and/or publishers.

 Judges award the Frances Smyth-Ravenel Prize for Excellence in Publication Design to the best publication in the competition.
-The judges have sole authority over all decisions, including whether and how to award first and second prizes and awards of merit in each of the 15 categories.
+The judges have sole authority over all decisions, including whether or not to award prizes in each of the entry categories.

 Competing institutions are divided according to budget: museums with annual operating budgets under $750,000 and those with budgets of $750,000 or more.